 Building on Existing Technologies for a Commercial Prototype Within a Decade

 Transmutex is pioneering an entirely new type of nuclear energy that promises scalable carbon-free energy without the traditional challenges of existing nuclear plants.
 Today’s issues with nuclear energy are safety, long-lived waste, and proliferation.
-Transmutex will allow significant improvements on all these matters, while delivering cost competitive carbon-free electricity.
+Transmutex will allow significant improvements on all these matters, while delivering cost competitive carbon-free energy.

 Gathering the best of available technology

 Time is ticking for new solutions to tackle effectively the climate crisis.
 Year after year we have broken records of CO2 in the atmosphere as measured by NOAA.
 We plan to move fast by using available, proven, technology elements and assembling them in an innovative manner.
 We have no time to "reinvent the wheel."
-Several technologies are available off the shelf, which will allow the fast implementation of TMX-START.
-We are leading a global coalition of the most respected research institutions from around the world, together with leading-edge industrial companies to design, test, and implement the TMX-START.
+Several technologies are available off the shelf, which will allow the fast implementation of START.
+We are leading a global coalition of the most respected research institutions from around the world, together with leading-edge industrial companies to design, test, and implement the START.